ZarehD/AspNetStatic/Readme.md

 > #### The same rules apply when links in static files are updated to refer to other generated static files.

-In ASP.NET Core, UrlHelper (and the asp-xxx tag helpers) generate link urls based on the routing configuration of your app, so be sure to specify an appropriate value for `alwaysDefaultFile`, as below.
+__Important Note__: In ASP.NET Core, UrlHelper (and the asp-xxx tag helpers) generate link urls based on the routing configuration of your app, so be sure to specify an appropriate value for `alwaysDefaultFile`, as below.
 ``` C#
 builder.Services.AddRouting(
 	options =>